Qu'Appelle Indian Residential School

 Qu'Appelle Indian Residential School (Q.I.R.S.) or Qu'Appelle Industrial School was a Canadian residential school in the Qu'Appelle Valley, Saskatchewan, also called the Lebret Residential School.
 As one of the early residential schools in western Canada, it was operated from 1884 to 1969 by the Roman Catholic Church for First Nations children and was run by the Missionary Oblates of Mary Immaculate and the Grey Nuns.

+The education of the students was insisted upon by the Chiefs before signing treaties.
+Churches were already supplying some education to the Indigenous population and a common Western value was that "All true civilization must be based on moral law, which Christian religion alone can give."
+Further, partnering with churches helped the government keep costs low as personnel worked inexpensively as "missionaries."
+At this location, children had visitations with Chiefs and families, as requested, and all students went home for the summers.

 As of November 8, 2021 Star Blanket Cree Nation started searching for unmarked graves using ground-penetrating radar. and they have located none as all burials were done in the community cemetery which included all members indigenous and white, etc. and are recorded in the burial records.

 It was located on what is now the Wa-Pii Moos-toosis (White Calf) Indian Reserve of the Star Blanket Cree Nation adjoining the village of Lebret.
 Lebret is situated on the north-east shore of Mission Lake in the Qu'Appelle Valley, six kilometres east of Fort Qu'Appelle on Highway 56.

 Lack of information

 The Truth and Reconciliation Commission's 94 Calls to Action are dependent on identifying and making publicly available the history and legacy of residential schools and the history of Indigenous Peoples in Canada.
-All information about the schools are in the Canadian Archives including all supplies, students, care provided and classes taught, etc. The education of the students was insisted upon by the Chiefs before signing the treaties or would not have been presented.
-There were no other organizations who had people educated enough to be able to supply education to the children therefore the churches who had the ability were asked to supply the education.
-Children had visitations with Chiefs and families as they were requested and all students went home for the summers.
-History of this particular residential school has been written by teachers and students and available in public domain.
+All information about the schools are in the Canadian Archives including all supplies, students, care provided and classes taught, etc. The history of this particular residential school has been written by teachers and students and available in public domain.
 Plus digitization efforts to date have not prioritized items under copyright nor non-mainstream cultures and languages, resulting in claims of digital or electronic colonialism.
 Thus there is a lack of mainstream culture references for this entry, plus last century and early 20th century Indigenous references for a school that celebrated a Centenary in 1984.